 Never use the same toothpaste you use for yourself to brush your dog’s teeth — we are taught at a young age to spit out toothpaste, so we don’t swallow non-edible ingredients, like fluoride.

-But since your dog doesn’t know how to spit out toothpaste, they’ll end up swallowing ingredients which can be toxic for them.
+But since your dog doesn’t know how to spit out toothpaste, they’ll end up swallowing ingredients that can be toxic for them.

 Chew toys that are good for your dog’s teeth

 There are some safety considerations to think about when choosing the perfect chew toy.
-Make sure you choose chew toys that aren’t too hard, like ice cubes or animal chews (bones, hooves or antlers), which can chip your dog’s teeth.⁴ Also, make sure that they cannot break off pieces and eat them.
+Make sure you choose chew toys that aren’t too hard, like ice cubes or animal chews (bones, hooves, or antlers), which can chip your dog’s teeth.⁴ Also, make sure that they cannot break off pieces and eat them.

-Flexible, rubber-based chews, pressed pork-hide or doggy dental treats are a better choice for your dog’s dental health.
+Flexible, rubber-based chews, pressed pork-hide or doggy dental treats may be a better choice for your dog’s dental health.

-Whether you brush your dog’s teeth or not, you should have a look inside your pet/s mouth every week or so to notice any changes which may need to be checked out by your vet.
+Whether you brush your dog’s teeth or not, it is recommended that you should have a look inside your pet’s mouth every week or so to notice any changes which may need to be checked out by your vet.⁷

 If you notice any of these potential signs of dental problems, schedule a visit with your dog’s vet: